 Traditionally, the Feats of Strength take place after the Airing of Grievances.
 The head of the family tests his or her strength against one participant of the head's choosing.
 Festivus is not considered over until the head of the family has been pinned to the ground.
 A participant is allowed to decline to attempt to pin the head of the family only if they have something better to do instead.
 While it may be fun idea, the traditional Feats of Strength could be damaging to people, not to mention furniture and household appliances.
 We have a collection of good alternatives to traditional feats of strength on our Feats of Strength Page (Read More)

-The Human Fund: "The Human Fund" is a fake charity used by George Costanza.
-After getting a similar gift from his friend Tim Whatley, George gives out cards to his co-workers stating that a donation had been made to a charity called "The Human Fund", with the slogan, "Money For People".
+The Human Fund: "The Human Fund" is a made-up charity used by George Costanza.
+After getting a gift from his friend Tim Whatley that stated a donation had been made in his name to a charity, George distruibuted cards to his co-workers stating a donation had been made to the "The Human Fund," a fake charity with the slogan, "Money For People".
 (Read More)